rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/Snappable.md

 - dataReduction: System.Single
   - The change from transferred bytes to physical bytes.
 - logicalDataReduction: System.Single
+- workloadOrg: WorkloadOrganization
+  - Specifies the owner organization of the workload.
 - orgName: System.String
   - The organization name related to the workload.
+This is deprecated.